 The 10th Panzer Division (General der Panzertruppe Ferdinand Schaal) is attacking at Calais and that operation is not considered to be affected by the stop order.
-The British reinforcements have just arrived within the past day to hold the port, but they form a solid defense and the Germans make no progress.
-However, supply of the Allied troops is a problem, as they are under constant attack and going through prodigious amounts of ammunition.
+The British reinforcements have just arrived within the last day to hold the port, but now they form a solid defensive line and the Germans make no progress.
+However, the supply of the Allied troops now is a problem, as they are under constant air and ground attack and going through prodigious amounts of ammunition.
 General Guderian gives Schaal until the morning of the 26th to take the town, or he will withdraw the panzers and order the Luftwaffe to level it.

 Both sides begin artillery fire early, at 04:45.
-German artillery fire scores hits on the docks, and some of the ships are evacuated without having unloaded all of their equipment.
+German artillery fire destroys large sections of the docks.
+Some of the ships are evacuated without having unloaded all of their equipment.

 The Allies have consolidated their positions into the heart of the town.
-The 10th Panzer Division attacks all along the line, and makes some progress in the south, but British counterattacks push them back.
+The 10th Panzer Division attacks all along the line and makes some progress in the south, but British counterattacks push them back.
 The panzers try again in the afternoon with better success, and French Fort Nieulay surrenders.
-The panzers break through on the south, aided by German snipers within the town (collaborators).
+The panzers get through the defensive line on the south, aided by German snipers within the town (collaborators).
 While the 10th Panzer Division retains the southern part of the town, it also reports that it has lost a third of its equipment and half of its tanks.